Are PUFAs Heart-Healthy for Humans or Harmful for Livestock? The Truth Behind the Fat Debate

 The takeaway?
 A food industry centered on PUFAs has significant repercussions for both human and livestock health.
 It’s time to question the cost of prioritizing profitability over quality and long-term health.

-Corn and soy will undoubtedly remain part of livestock feed, and to some extent, that’s acceptable.
-However, the key lies in being mindful of total PUFA intake—it’s not a case of "the more, the merrier."
+Corn and soy will undoubtedly remain part of livestock feed in the conventional system, and to some extent, that’s acceptable.
+However, the key lies in being mindful of total PUFA intake: it’s not a case of "the more, the merrier."
 The heavy reliance on Vitamin E supplementation in livestock feed highlights how these high-PUFA diets require added antioxidants to mitigate the oxidative stress they create.

 If low-PUFA chicken or pork is not accessible, prioritize meat from ruminant animals, such as beef or lamb.
 These animals naturally have lower PUFA levels in their fat, making them a better choice for minimizing PUFA intake and promoting better health.

-The reason I started Nourish Food Club was because I am deeply passionate about helping others restore their metabolic health and in creating an alternative food system that minimizes the harmful effects of PUFAs.
+I am deeply passionate about helping others restore their metabolic health and in creating an alternative food system that minimizes the harmful effects of PUFAs.
 We have the power to change the food system and reclaim our health, and together, we can create a future where nutrient-dense, PUFA-free foods are the standard, not the exception.
-Let’s make that change—starting today.
+Let’s make that change together.

 Latest Articles